-I am unfamiliar with the facts and circumstances related to that statement.
+I am not familiar with the facts and circumstances related to that statement.
 As such, I cannot comment on his meaning.
-Beyond this, please also see my response to Question 2(b).
+Beyond this, please also see my response to question 3(b).

 d.
 Do you have any knowledge of Leonard Leo, the Federalist Society, or any of the entities identified in that story taking a position on, or otherwise advocating for or against, your judicial nomination?
 If you do, please describe the circumstances of that advocacy.